 - if the Attorney-General is to appear or be represented at the hearing.

 If the patient is an adult with capacity, the patient may waive the right to be represented.
-This waiver must be done in writing.

 If the above circumstances do not apply, a patient may wish to organise their own representation, though this is not mandatory.
 There are free legal and advocacy services that might be able to assist.
 Further information regarding these services can be found here.